 TigerLoc provides a fire resistive barrier to your insulation.
 When TigerLoc is exposed to an open flame, it self-extinguishes 10 seconds after the flame has been removed.
 At 1” thick, TigerLoc provides valuable time for occupants to escape a building before it spreads to other areas through the insulation layer.
 JK Thermal Solutions can also offer custom solutions if you require an even more fire resistant version of TigerLoc (contact us to find out more.)

 When fire safety is a concern on your project, make sure that you include TigerLoc as a cap to your insulation on all your details.
 We hope that you don’t ever experience a fire in one of your buildings however if you do we’re happy that we can help slow down the spread of it.

-So for anyone who would call this a hate post about using lumber in construction, you are completely wrong.
-I support the use of wood in construction wherever it is practical and makes sense.
 Unfortunately for the wonderfully versatile building material of wood, using it within insulated concrete assemblies is not appropriate.

 Concrete bleeds water as it sets up, to consider using non-treated wood in a contained moist location would be disastrous due to the rotting of the wood that would occur.